IshaankChopra/LunarLanderControl/README.md

-# LunarLanderControl

-Landing a Lunar Lander: A Challenge of Control and Precision
+# Landing a Lunar Lander: A Challenge of Control and Precision

 Imagine a spacecraft, hurtling towards the lunar surface.
 Its mission: to touch down safely on the designated landing pad.
 This seemingly simple task becomes a complex dance of control and precision when faced with the realities of space.